Immunization Schedules and Vaccines

 CDC immunization schedule

-The CDC has a recommended child immunization schedule for children from birth through 18 years old.
+The CDC has a recommended immunization schedule for children from birth through 18 years old.
 You can see the immunization schedule on the CDC webpage.

 You can also see a PDF version of the immunization schedule that is easy to read by printing or viewing on a desktop computer: